 They also explained why their childhood is different.
 It is filled with social media, which the adults complain about - yet it was the adults who invented it and put it into children’s hands, and who reinforce its use every day.

 The children also reported feeling that it was hugely important that adults recognise their achievements – explaining why they were so keen to give us the “right” answers.
 They felt frustrated when teachers picked other students to answer a question, and didn’t give them a chance to show they had a correct response.

 The messages conveyed are strong - they are about perfection.
 Children feel surrounded by perfect bodies, sharp minds, excellent results in school and flawless friendships.
 Between an overly assessed childhood and such social scrutiny, the pressures on children today are enormous.

 So next time we adults roll our eyes at the snowflake generation who need constant reassurance on social media and beyond, perhaps we should be more curious, and ask why.

-Dr Emma Maynard, is a lecturer in Education at the University of Portsmouth.
+Emma Maynard is a Senior Lecturer in the School of Education and Sociology at the University of Portsmouth.